 AEMO in its submission identified different approaches that could be adopted for dealing with this issue.
-For example, a rolling 24 hour period or increasing the number of tested non-negative residue intervals.41 We recommend that AEMO investigate and consult on a range of potential solutions.
-However, there is insufficient evidence available to the AEMC to make a specific recommendation in relation to a solution.
+For example, a rolling 24 hour period or increasing the number of tested non-negative residue intervals.
+We recommend that AEMO investigate and consult on potential operational responses to reduce the incidence of cycling.
 AEMO's investigation should focus on balancing the need to minimise the frequency of intervention in the NEM while attempting to minimise risk to market participants from counter-price flows.